amanbolsyn/ADS_Assignment2/README.md

-Createe two classes MyArrayList and MyLinkedList which are implementations of ArrayList and LinkedList respectively.
+Created two classes MyArrayList and MyLinkedList which are implementations of ArrayList and LinkedList respectively.
 Created MyStack, MyQueue and MyMinHeap data structures based on MyArrayList and MyLinkedList.
 Chose which physical data structure to use as a basis for logical data structures (MyStack, MyQueue, MyMinHeap) Used MyArrayList as a basis for MyStack and MyMinHeap.